TUMFTM/TrajectorySupervisor/docs/source/software/supmod_structure.rst

 Supervisor modules (SupMod) are called in the Supervisor class and each calculate an individual safety score (binary) for the current situation (trajectory set in context with the surrounding environment).
 Details about the embedding in Supervisor class and how the data is retrieved can be found in :doc:`basics`.
+All paths in the following are given in relation to the folder '`trajectory_supervisor`'.

 Each SupMod is situated in its own folder (subdirectory of '`/supervisor_modules`') and must host a python class located in a python file with the same name as the parent folder.